FGNET-RH: Fine-Grained Named Entity Typing via Refinement in Hyperbolic Space: Experimentation

-\paragraph{Label Bias:} Label bias originating from the distant supervision may result in the label-smoothing to be in-effective.
-This occurs specifically if all the labels originating from the distant supervision are incorrect.
+\paragraph{Label Bias:} ~ Label bias originating from the training data automatically acquired via distant supervision may result in the label-smoothing (stage-II of \FGETHR{}) to be in-effective.
+This occurs, specifically, if all the labels originating from the distant supervision are incorrect.
 For the BBN data approximately 5\% errors may be attributed to the label bias.

-The rest of the errors may be attributed to the inability of \FGETHR{} to explicitly deal with different word senses, in-depth syntactic analysis, in-adequacy of underlying embedding models to handle semantics, etc. We plan to accommodate these aspects in the future work.
+The rest of the errors may be attributed to the inability of the \FGETHR{} to explicitly deal with different word senses, in-depth syntactic analysis, in-adequacy of underlying embedding models to handle semantics, etc. We plan to accommodate these aspects in the future work.